 – Attending Surgeon’s fee.

 – Surgery team fee.

 – Post-operative surgeon’s visit at the hospital room.

-– Medications, nursing, meals and laundry during hospital stay.
+– Medications, nursing, meals, and laundry during the hospital stay.

-– Procedure material / consumables and drugs costs during hospital stay.
+– Procedure material/consumables and drug costs during the hospital stay.